benjaminpfleghaar/flexikon/README.md

 # Flexikon

 This app project is a personal exercise in component-based development, focused on building modular and reusable components.
 To keep the focus on understanding core concepts, the project uses only vanilla JavaScript, without relying on frameworks or libraries.
-The goal was to practice writing clean and maintainable code while exploring the fundamentals of modern JavaScript development.

 ## Table of Contents